jeffreycao1998/logistics-map/README.md

 ## Description

-This project was built was built for an imaginary dispatcher who needs to be able to map out an optimal route for a driver to deliver goods.
+This project was built for an imaginary dispatcher who needs to be able to map out an optimal route for a driver to deliver goods.
 It uses a Genetic Algorithm (GA) in an attempt to solve the traveling salesman problem.

 ## Getting Started